JavOrraca/Unsupervised-ML/README.md

 ## Data

-The data used in this analysis reflects a historical snapshot of Sun Country Airlines data used for educational purposes.
+The data used in this analysis reflects a historical snapshot of Sun Country Airlines customer data used for educational purposes.
+No private / personal identification information was included as part of this sample data set.
 This repository will not cover the full data cleanup and sanitization process.
 We'll start with a pre-processed data set ready for clustering via R.

 ## Running the code